jonaslu/ain/README.md

 Currently the only option supported is `Timeout=<timeout in seconds>`

 The timeout is enforced during the whole execution of ain (both running subshells and the actual API call).
 If omitted defaults to no timeout.
+Note that this is the only section where subshells have no effect, since the timeout needs to be known before the subshells are invoked.

 The [Cnnfig] sections is overridden by latter template files.